Journalists research and produce stories for websites, print, radio, television and other forms of media for social and commercial purposes.

 What are the chances of getting a job?

-There are limited vacancies for journalists and competition for them is strong.
+Journalist vacancies are limited, and competition for them can be strong.

 Small range of employers